My daughter and I were shopping for clothing the other day.

 And how do we always respond?
 We give them our email.

-Somehow it never clicks in our brain that we can say no. “No thank you, I don’t want to give you my email address” or “No thank you, I just want to buy these jeans (with 1000 holes that are more expensive that jeans with no holes… but that’s a whole other story 😊).”
-Instead we readily comply, give them our personal information and then complain later about how we get so much junk email.
+Somehow it never clicks in our brain that we can say no. “No thank you, I don’t want to give you my email address” or “No thank you, I just want to buy these jeans (with 1000 holes that are more expensive than jeans with no holes… but that’s a whole other story ????).”
+Instead, we readily comply, give them our personal information and then complain later about how we get so much junk email.

 I started wondering, did she phrase it that way intentionally so that I forgot I had a right to say no?
 Or was it just an innocent thing to say that she was taught management?